intelagense/rwxrob/log/2021/01/20/README.md

+## Wednesday, January 20, 2021, 8:00:00PM EST <1611190800>

+Finished simplified <https://rwxrob.live> using just a single file with CSS grid and Google fonts.

+Someone said that Google fonts are going away.
+And I did confirm that Google is blocked in China so there is good reason to *never* use CDN fonts.
+I still need to fix that.

 ## Wednesday, January 20, 2021, 11:33:17AM EST <1611160397>

 Got my little `log` script working that prepends a new entry on the